Mountain View Elementary is a safe community where students are inspired to grow, be challenged and realize their full potential.

 Deaf and Hard of Hearing Program: Serves preschool through fifth-grade Deaf and Hard of Hearing students.
 The program is based on the total communication philosophy, which embraces all communication choices and utilizes approaches that are most effective for each individual student.
 The program also places strong emphasis on the development of each child's auditory, speech and speech-reading skills.

 Kindergarteners must be 5 years old and first graders must be 6 years old on or before October 1.
-For exceptions, please see Superintendent Policy 5230.
+For exceptions, please see District Policy 5230.

 - Pick up an enrollment packet at one of our school locations or download the forms below.
-You will need only one Household Information Packet per family and an individual Student Information Packet for each student.
+You will need only one Enrollment Packet per family for your first student and a Student Information Packet for each additional student.

 - Complete your forms and gather the necessary documentation required as explained on Page 2 of the Enrollment Packet.
-A short list of documentation needed includes: Parent/Guardian Photo ID; Child’s Birth Certificate; Two Proofs of Residence; Immunization Records; and previous school information.
+A short list of documentation needed includes: Parent/Guardian Photo ID; Child’s Birth Certificate; One Proof of Residence; Immunization Records; and previous school information.
 Please refer to Page 2 of the Enrollment Packet for an extensive list of documentation requirements.

 - Take your completed enrollment forms and all required documentation to your student’s school.